Taking the Next Step in School Preparedness

 “When disasters strike, it is sometimes difficult for people to think clearly and react in the appropriate manner.
 This is why it is important to practice drills: having safety practices internalized will ensure that staff and students remember how to behave in moments of crises.”

 As the internal and external threats to school districts increase, it is important to ensure that preparation is taken seriously.
-This includes developing an all-hazards EOP and also testing components of the EOP by conducting drills.
+This includes developing a multi-hazard EOP and also testing components of the EOP by conducting drills.
 It is time to "Take the Next Step" and ensure written policy is transferable to real world situations.
 The question school personnel should ask is not if the disaster happens, but when the disaster happens, are we as a district/campus prepared?
 Society expects that schools are safe and prepared to protect children in the event of a disaster (Hull, 2011).

 Holloway, L. (2007).
 Emergency preparedness: Tabletop exercise improves readiness.
 Professional Safety, August 2007 Issue, 48-51.